Overview of Barrett's Esophagus

 Incidence and Prevalence of Barrett's Esophagus

 According to the National Institutes of Health (NIH), Barrett's esophagus affects about 700,000 people in the United States.
-Approximately 5–10% of patients who have severe gastroesophageal reflux disease (GERD), chronic heartburn, or reflux esophagitis develop Barrett's esophagus.
+Approximately 5–10 percent of patients who have severe gastroesophageal reflux disease (GERD), chronic heartburn, or reflux esophagitis develop Barrett's esophagus.

 Barrett's esophagus is about twice as common in men as it is in women.
-Prevalence increases with age and the condition is rare in children.
+Prevalence increases with age55 is the average age at diagnosisand the condition is rare in children.
 Caucasian men who are over the age of 60 have the highest incidence of Barrett's esophagus.